KaiyuYang74/Scoreboard-Application/README.md

-#Schedule maker and scoreboard for the knockout stage of a football cup event
+#Schedule maker and scoreboard app for the knockout stage of a football cup event

 **What will the application do?**